Also, Town Board endorses efforts to raise tobacco age and ban vape shops

 In June the Town Board unanimously passed a six-month moratorium on vape shops to give it time to write a law banning them.
 However, the Cold Spring Village Board declined to endorse the county proposal.

 The Town Board resolution declares that Philipstown recognizes that preventing tobacco use and vaping by young people “must be a priority.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.